ideos/gloe/README.md

     return [num for num in numbers if num % 2 == 0]
 ```

-Transformer works like functions, so you can create a function and then apply the `@transformer` decorator to it.
+Transformers works like functions, so you can create a function and then apply the `@transformer` decorator to it.
 That's it, transformer created!

 Some important things to notice:

 - We **strongly recommend** you to type the transformers.
 Because of Python, it is not mandatory, but Gloe was designed to be used with typed code.
 Take a look at the [Python typing
 library](https://docs.python.org/3/library/typing.html) to learn more about the Python type notation.
 - Transformers must have only one parameter.
 Any complex data you need to use in its code must be passed in a complex structure like a [tuple](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences), a [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries), a [TypedDict](https://docs.python.org/3/library/typing.html#typing.TypedDict), a [dataclass](https://docs.python.org/3/library/dataclasses.html), a [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple) or any other.
-We will see later why it is necessary.
+We will see later [why it is necessary](#partial-transformers).
 - Documentations with pydoc will be preserved in transformers.
 - After apply the `@transformer` decorator to a function, it will become an instance of class `Transformer`.